FireChickenProductivity/tic-tac-toe-game/README.md

 ```

 # Roadmap
-Given more time to work on the project, I would like to address the mentioned security issues mentioned above.
+Given more time to work on the project, I would like to address the security issues mentioned above.
 I would also like to replace some of the instances where the server uses text messages to instead use specialized protocols.
 A single type code could be used for reporting successful login, failed login, successful registration, and failed registration for instance.
-I would also like to reduce the amount of messages sent from the server to the client.
-The server does not need to tell clients currently in their game what the outcome is as clients could infer from the final game state.
+I could also have a notification protocol with a specific type code followed by a byte identifying the purpose of the notification.
+I would like to reduce the amount of messages sent from the server to the client.
+The server does not need to tell clients currently in their game what the outcome is as clients could infer from the final game state, for instance.

 The interface could use some improvements.
 When you get invited to a game, the client should respond by explaining how to join it.
 It should be possible to make moves inside a game with the position alone without having to type the word move first.
 Adding a graphical interface should not take too long and should make dealing with the client a lot easier.

 Additional functionality on the server should include the ability to see what games you have been invited to and the ability to send chat messages.
+Account management functionality should include the ability to change your password.
+The server should logout inactive sessions as any user with a frozen session would currently not be able to log back in until the original session ends.

 # Retrospective
 ## What worked well